 3:35 p.m.
 Finalized the game plan for how and where we’d take all the photos.

 3:45 p.m.
-Took some photos at the coffee shop while I finished a last minute thing for work that I forgot to attend to before heading out for the day.
+Took some photos at the coffee shop while I finished a few last minute things for work that I forgot to attend to before heading out for the day.

 4:00 p.m.
-Hopped into the car to find a special green door that my photographer couldn’t quite remember how to find.
+Hopped into the car to find a single green door that my photographer couldn’t quite remember how to find.

 4:15 p.m.
 Found the door and took lots of cute photos.
 Laughed a TON at our mutual silliness.

 4:30 p.m.
 Changed locations, again.
 Brought out fun props to share more of my Brand Personality through the photos.

 4:45 p.m.
 Quickly changed outfits behind a vehicle while my hubby barricaded others from seeing me.
 That’s true love.